 - Search engine crawlers that cannot interpret graphic content -user agents such as, Googlebot and Bingbot can’t “see” and “read” images, so they use the text from the alt tag, to “understand” what the image is about.

-In a video from 2007, Matt Cutts essay on if you were allowed one wish that would come true what would it be and why. that Google mainly focus on alt text when trying to understand what an image is about.
+In a video from 2007, Matt Cutts explains that Google mainly focus on alt text when trying to understand what an image is about.
 Google also said that:

-providing useful, accurate information in your ALT attributes can make your photos and pictures more discoverable on the web.poorly written high school essays.
+providing useful, accurate information in your ALT attributes can make your photos and pictures more discoverable on the web.

 Therefore, when used properly, the alt tag text helps search engines to collect more information about your web page’s main topic and keywords.
 You can see it as an opportunity to increase the relevancy of the webpage for its targeted keywords.

-How to write SEO optimized Image Alt tag texts
+How to write SEO optimized Image Alt tags

-Now, when you know why alt tags are important for SEO, here’s my advice on how to write a good image alt text:
+Now, when you know why alt tags are important for SEO, here’s an advice on how to write a good image alt text:

 - Keywords: The alt attribute should describe what the image is about and should include the main keyword phrase of the page.
 If your targeted keyword doesn’t really match the picture, you may consider to use another image, which is more adapted to the main topic (and keyword phrase) of the web page.